Garden Grants for Schools, Communities, and NonProfits

 School Kids learning about the Growing Dome Greenhouse pond

 American Heart Association Teaching Gardens Network – The Teaching Gardens Network is a one-stop shop for everything schools will need to start or enhance a school garden.
 By joining the network you gain access to Grant opportunities for funding your garden, free gardening materials, and resources, digital cross-curricular, standards-based gardening and nutrition education curriculum, a downloadable Teaching Gardens Network certificate, and recognition on their website.
-Visit the website to learn about their grants.
+Visit the website to join their Teaching Gardens Network.

 Big Green Real Food Grow Here – Big Green awards Learning Gardens based on several factors, including the strength of the garden team, plans for garden use, student demographics, and location.
 They also have curriculum offerings.
 Visit the website to learn more about grants.

-Captain Planet Foundation™ – Invests in high-quality, solution-based programs that embrace STEM learning and environmental education.
-They empower youth to become local and global environmental change-makers.
-Visit the website to learn about their grants.
+Captain Planet Foundation™ – Invests in high-quality, solution-based programs that embrace STEM learning and empower youth to become local and global environmental change-makers.
+Participants in these programs are eligible to receive certain grants.
+Explore the programs on their website to find out how you can get involved and receive a grant!

 California Fertilizer Foundation – School Garden Grant Program for California schools.
 Visit the website to learn about their grants.